FrancisTCE/safejsoncontext/README.md

 # safejsoncontext

+Just to be clear, the reason I created this repo was because i was using this for RHI agentic context, its usefull if well used, I decided to clean it up a repack it as a npm pkg.

 A JSON file with per-field access, field-level encryption under a key the operating system holds, optional schema validation, and a cross-process lock around every mutation.
 Built for agentic context: the file stays readable and